edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ## 4. Generate policy annotations and manifest

-Run the `generate` command to create execution policies and add them as annotations to your deployment files.
+Run the `generate` command to create execution policies, which strictly control host-to-CVM communication and define the allowed workloads.
+The command adds these policies as annotations to your deployment files.

-This will also create a `manifest.json` file containing the reference values for your deployment.
+It also creates a `manifest.json` file, which contains the reference values for your deployment.

 <Tabs queryString="platform">
 <TabItem value="aks-clh-snp" label="AKS" default>